MPOX STUDIES

 STUDY PARTICIPANTS

-Individuals diagnosed with laboratory-confirmed mpox disease will be recruited from hospitals across the UK and Europe, with management options available for both inpatient and outpatient settings, depending on local organizational protocols.
-Additionally, patients awaiting laboratory confirmation may be enrolled in the study if they are being treated as mpox cases due to a high suspicion of the disease.
-If a patient initially considered a presumptive case tests negative for mpox, they will be removed from the study
+Individuals diagnosed with laboratory-confirmed mpox disease have been be recruited from hospitals across the UK and Europe, with management options available for both inpatient and outpatient settings, depending on local organizational protocols.
+Additionally, patients awaiting laboratory confirmation could be enrolled in the study if they was treated as mpox cases due to a high suspicion of the disease.
+Patients initially considered presumptive but tested negative for mpox, were removed from the study.

 STUDY DESIGN